BigDataBiology/macrel/docs/install.md

 ## Install from source

-If you want to use an unreleased version from Github, for example, we provide a script which _conda_ (in particular, using [bioconda](https://bioconda.github.io/) and [conda-forge](https://conda-forge.org/)) to install all dependencies in a Macrel-private environment:
+If you want to use an unreleased version from Github, for example, we provide a script using _conda_ (in particular, using [bioconda](https://bioconda.github.io/) and [conda-forge](https://conda-forge.org/)) to install all dependencies in a Macrel-specific environment:

 ```bash
 git clone https://github.com/BigDataBiology/Macrel